Coote Hedley: Family

 Hedley married Anna Susan Fellowes in 1894 at Gibraltar Cathedral.
-Her father, James Fellowes, was a Colonel in the Royal Engineers who had worked at the Ordnance Survey and played for Kent County Cricket Club in the 1870s.
-The couple had three daughters: Rosalind who married Henry Frank Heywood, Kathleen and Christian Elizabeth Ann who married Cecil De Sauzmerez, of Sausmarez Manor in Guernsey.
+Her father, James Fellowes, was a colonel in the RE who had worked at the Ordnance Survey and played first-class cricket for Kent in the 1870s.
+The couple had three daughters: Rosalind who married Henry Frank Heywood, Kathleen, and Christian Elizabeth Ann who married Cecil De Sauzmerez, of Sausmarez Manor in Guernsey.

 Later life

 After retiring in 1920, Hedley was a Fellow of the Royal Geographical Society.
 He served on the society's council.
 He remained involved in cricket, and in 1926 wrote a letter to the editor of The Times, suggesting that a change be made to the leg before wicket law in order to prevent high-scoring matches, an opinion he reiterated in another letter to that paper in 1928.
-He died in December 1937 at Sunningdale in Berkshire aged 72.
+He died in December 1937 at his home in Sunningdale in Berkshire, aged 72.